zhaveriane/shs2017/coding_basics.md

 int a = 5;
 ```

-**We only need to declare a vaiable once in a program** After it has been declared, we can use it without specifying the type:
+**We only need to declare a variable once in a program** After it has been declared, we can use it without specifying the type:

 ```c++
 int a = 5;